 Following the contest, an awards banquet is held.
 There, each of the three highest-ranked teams receives a plaque and members of the winning team receive a $500 scholarship to attend the University.

-For more details, see the description of the 2013 contest (which is scheduled to be held on April 5) or contact Dr. Bob McCloskey, Assistant Professor, Dept. of Computing Sciences.
+For more details, see the description of the 2014 contest (which is scheduled for Friday, March 28) or contact Dr. Bob McCloskey, Assistant Professor, Dept. of Computing Sciences.

 |1990 (html)||1991 (html)||1992 (html)||1993 (html)||1994 (html)|